 Prereq: Graduate standing or senior classification with instructor permission.
-An introduction to visual representation tools and techniques for generating and communicating urban design concepts and analytical research.
-Projects and exercises will utilize traditional and contemporary approaches to drawing, modeling, and mapping, as well as desktop publishing tools for print, web, and presentation graphics.
-Field trip.
+An introduction to visual representation tools and techniques for generating and communicating urban design concepts, processes, and analytics.
+Project and exercises utilize traditional and contemporary approaches to drawing, modeling, and mapping, as well as desktop publishing tools.